 - Egg Whites: You’ll notice there’s no baking powder or baking soda.
 The egg whites are actually the sole leavening ingredient providing all the cake’s rise.
 Use freshly separated eggs because they aerate the best.
 Carton egg whites or egg whites that have been frozen won’t expand as much during the whipping process, which will negatively affect the rise of your cake.
 You’ll have a lot of leftover egg yolks, so make some lemon curd and serve it with the cake!

-- Cream of Tartar: Cream of tartar is an acid and stabilizes the whipped egg whites.
+- Cream of Tartar: Cream of tartar is an acid and stabilizes the whipped egg whites, just as it does in my chocolate swirled meringue cookies too.
 Without it, the cake would collapse.
 Other acids, such as lemon juice, can work but they aren’t nearly as effective.
 Cream of tartar is found in the spice aisle and is actually a common baking ingredient.
 I have many recipes calling for it!

 - Vanilla Extract: Adds flavor.

 I’m confident this will be the most perfect angel food cake to ever hit your lips.
 We can’t achieve angel food cake perfection for free, so make sure you follow these steps closely.

 - Pulse the granulated sugar into superfine sugar.
 Use a food processor or blender.

 - Set 1 cup of the superfine sugar aside.
 You’ll add it to the egg whites.